Select Page

 Before graduating from The Honors College, students must choose to complete an Honors Thesis or the Senior Seminar; either way, students produce a significant final project in their major or minor.
 Deciding which option is best depends on a student’s level of interest in the subject material, scheduling, and learning style preference.
 It is important to note that neither the Thesis nor the Seminar necessarily constitutes more work than the other.

-Senior Seminar: Honors 475
+Honors Senior Seminar: HNRS 475

 Prerequisites: Good standing in The Honors College and 90 credits earned prior to enrollment.
+(In some circumstances, students may be eligible to enroll before senior-level status.)

 This topical seminar is offered both fall and spring and focuses on a theme that is examined within a broad, interdisciplinary perspective.
 In the course of a single semester, the class explores the theme through shared readings and assignments, and each student develops and designs a final research project that integrates the course theme with their major.
-Recent course topics include “Money and Values,” “Happiness,” “A Year in the Life,” “Anger,” and “Global Issues.”
+Recent course topics include “Money and Values,” “Happiness,” “A Year in the Life,” “Identity,” and “Global Issues.”

-Honors Thesis: DEPT 474
+Honors Thesis: DEPT 474 or HNRS 474

 Prerequisites: Good standing in The Honors College and senior status.
+(In some circumstances, students may be eligible to begin the Honors Thesis process before senior-level status.)

 The Honors Thesis is a two-semester project where students engage independently in significant research on a subject of their choice within their major or minor.
 With the aid of a faculty advisor, students create a substantial scholarly or creative work in a supportive environment.

-During the first semester, students work with their faculty advisor and with The Honors College Dean to develop an original idea that is documented in a prospectus.
+During the first semester, students work with their faculty advisor and with The Honors College to develop an original idea that is documented in a prospectus.
 Upon completion and approval of the prospectus, students then proceed with their projects.
 An Honors Thesis must address recent scholarship and demonstrate significant involvement with the subject, and it is especially excellent preparation for those who intend to pursue postgraduate degrees.

 At the end of the semester in which their work is completed, students present at the Honors Thesis Symposium.